Read on as we tackle both of those points…

 Put simply, PAT testing is a reasonably practicable way to prevent danger in the workplace.

 If accidents occur, the courts will usually look for PAT testing (along with other checks) to see if you’ve done your bit to protect your staff.
+In addition, many insurance companies also ask for PAT testing reports while settling claims to ensure there was no foul play involved in case of an accident.
 Failure to keep up with PAT tests is typically seen as a failure to keep your workplace safe.

 The result?
 Financial penalties and even imprisonment.
 In 2016, Wingate Electrical was fined £225,000 for failing to inspect equipment and failing to isolate a high voltage power supply.
 These failings resulted in a worker suffering life-changing burn injuries, enduring a serious electric shock and spending almost a month in a coma.